-Stem vegetables (vegetable crops) are those plants from which edible botanical stems are harvested for use in culinary preparations.
+Stem vegetables (vegetable crops) are those food plants from which edible botanical stems are harvested for use in culinary preparations.
 They can be divided further into those with edible stems that are above ground and those with modified underground stems.
 Swollen modified stems, such as bulbs, tubers, corms, and rhizomes, serve as main food storage organs.

 Crop plants which are grown for their starchy roots, tubers and corms are called root and tuber crops.
 They are generally placed under the domain of agronomy.
 But as to human consumption, they can be considered vegetables under horticulture.

 the underground storage organs of root and tuber crops were checked